True–DTAC merger

-A corporate merger between True Corporation and DTAC, Thailand's second- and third–largest mobile network operators, has been in progress since its first public announcement on 22 November 2021.
-The deal, which would make the combined entity the largest mobile network ahead of current market leader AIS and reduce the mobile provider market to a duopoly, has been strongly opposed by academics and civil society groups as detrimental to consumers and the public interest.
+A corporate merger between True Corporation and DTAC, Thailand's second- and third–largest mobile network operators, took place in 2023, following its first public announcement on 22 November 2021.
+The deal, which made the combined entity the largest mobile network ahead of current market leader AIS and reduced the mobile provider market to a duopoly, was strongly opposed by academics and civil society groups as detrimental to consumers and the public interest.
 The National Broadcasting and Telecommunications Commission (NBTC) acknowledged the merger with certain conditions on 20 October 2022, though there had been some legal uncertainty over whether the NBTC had authority to approve such a merger and whether the Trade Competition Commission should be involved.
 Petitions challenging the decision were made to the Administrative Court in November, by the Thailand Consumers Council and AIS.